Regular BAMS Content:

 Thank you for agreeing to review a manuscript for the Bulletin of the American Meteorological Society (BAMS).
-Your recommendations are essential to maintaining the quality of BAMS and are an important form of feedback for the author(s).
+Your recommendations are essential to maintaining the quality of BAMS and are important feedback for the author(s).
 Please note, as outlined below, that reviews for BAMS should cover considerations beyond those typical of other AMS journals.

-You are an integral part of this editing process.
 In your review, you are asked to make an evaluation and provide recommendations to

 1) ensure the scientific quality of the manuscript, including figures, and